Shopify & E-commerce

 Magento (Adobe Commerce): enterprise powerhouse

-3. Multi-store Management Manage different brands, countries, and currencies from a single installation.
+3. Multi-store management Manage different brands, countries and currencies from a single installation.

 BigCommerce positions itself as a Shopify alternative with more built-in features and no transaction fees.

-Businesses generating $1M-$500M in revenue grow an average of 126% year-over-year on Shopify Plus, which is 690% above the e-commerce industry average.
+“Companies making $1M-500M revenue grow on average 126% year-on-year on Shopify Plus, which is 690% above the e-commerce industry average.”

 — Shopify Plus Research Team, Growth Analytics

-Cost Overview
+Cost overview

 • Shopify: €27-€267/month, predictable costs